 For an equally fervent, but decidedly more kitsch tribute to the Easter celebrations, the town of San Joaquin de los Flores is famed for its retelling of the Jesus’ journey to the stations of the cross, his death and resurrection through an incredible jack-in-the-box style Jesus and the cast of Roman soldiers and religious followers recruited from the town’s residents.
 It’s worth a picture snap or two because your friends won’t believe your stories.

 Alcohol-Free: The Ley Seca, or Dry Law, made the nationwide sale of alcohol illegal on Easter’s holiest days; however, each county decides whether or not to apply this law, and more and more areas, especially those where tourism is an important industry, choose not to enforce it.
-Last year, only six of the eighty-one counties that compose the country had declared the Dry Law in place for the Holy Thursday and Friday.
+This year, only twelve of the eighty-one counties that make up the country have declared the Dry Law in place for the Holy Thursday and Friday.

 If you think you’ll be at one of these places where religion and alcohol don’t mix, stock up in advance for your poolside Imperial beers and sunset cocktails as stores and restaurants selling liquor will have their fridges taped shut and bar doors receive the same treatment.
 While these laws are bent by some; don’t depend on finding a dishonest vendor!
 Fines are steep for breaking these laws!

 Drinking alcohol, on the other hand, is completely acceptable and in fact, it’s almost a compulsory part of the holiday for those at the beach.
 Restaurants may allow you to bring in an alcoholic drink to accompany your meal, but in a plastic cup and not its original bottle or can.